Celebration of Black-owned restaurants underway

 Vanetta Roy’s restaurant didn’t take much of a hit at the beginning of the pandemic.
 The owner of Surf’s Up in South Shore thought she was in the clear when her business resumed takeout orders after just a week off.
 However, the lasting effects have proven more difficult to manage.

-Restaurant owners and Roy and others, hoping to strengthen their businesses after a tough two years, are taking part in Black Restaurant Week, which kicks off Sunday.
+Roy and other restaurant owners, hoping to strengthen their businesses after a tough two years, are taking part in Black Restaurant Week, which kicked off Sunday.

 The event, actually two weeks of promotions and deals, will highlight Black-owned eateries in the city and suburbs.
 It runs through Feb.
 20.